paulgb/BarbBlock/README.md

 ## Adding to the Blacklist

-Create an [issue](#) with the domains, and a link to a DMCA takedown notice if available.
-If the takedown notice is not available from the service provider, a the notice from the service provider regarding the takedown will suffice.
+Create an [issue](https://github.com/paulgb/BarbBlock/issues) with the domains and the lable `blacklist`.
+In the issue description, add a link to a DMCA takedown notice if available, or else a notice from your service provider that they have received a takedown request.